DPDK/dpdk/doc/guides/sample_app_ug/load_balancer.rst

 #.
 Memory for the NIC RX or TX rings is allocated on the same socket with the lcore handling the respective ring.

-In the case where multiple CPU sockets are used in the system, it is recommended to enable at least one lcore to fulfil the I/O role for the NIC ports that are directly attached to that CPU socket through the PCI Express* bus.
+In the case where multiple CPU sockets are used in the system, it is recommended to enable at least one lcore to fulfill the I/O role for the NIC ports that are directly attached to that CPU socket through the PCI Express* bus.
 It is always recommended to handle the packet I/O with lcores from the same CPU socket as the NICs.